CE Marking

 This blog, “How Are EU Device Regulations Changing and When?” includes 9 of the most significant proposed changes and compliance deadlines.

-The CE Marking process for medical devices is currently defined in three directives:
+The CE Marking process for medical devices is currently defined by three directives:

 1. Medical Device Directive (MDD), 93/42/EEC (http://bit.ly/M5MDD)